Friedrichshafen: Festivals

 Friedrichshafen has a number of town and local festivals that are held annually.
 Since 1985, the Kulturufer has taken place at the beginning of the summer holidays, a ten-day tent festival on the shores of Lake Constance.
 The performances range from music events to cabaret, drama and dance to readings, acrobatics and street theater.
 There is also a daily theater program for children in the tent.
 The Kulturufer is organized by the Culture Office and the Office for Family, Youth and Social Affairs.

 One of the most famous and oldest festivals in Friedrichshafen is the Seehasenfest, a local kids festival that has been taking place since the post-war period.

 Transport

+The city has a total of nine railway stations:

-Friedrichshafen Stadt station enjoys train services at regular intervals to Lindau and Ulm, as well as to Basel in Switzerland.
+Friedrichshafen Stadt is the principal railway station, which enjoys train services at regular intervals to Lindau and Ulm, as well as to Schaffhausen and Basel in Switzerland.
+This station is located on the Lake Constance Belt Railway, with regional trains to other lakeside towns.
+Friedrichshafen Hafen station is located next to the ferry terminal.

 A car ferry service links Friedrichshafen to Romanshorn in Switzerland, and various other towns around the lake can also be reached by ferry.
-Since 2005, a fast Catamaran ship connection has been in service between Friedrichshafen and Konstanz.
+Since 2005, a fast catamaran ferry connection has been in service between Friedrichshafen and Konstanz.